Davines123/bakeneko-65/README.md

 # Bakeneko 65 V3

+This is an edit to the Bakenko 65 for Alps support

 A simple 65% keyboard for DIYers.
 This project is a special homage to TGR x Singa UNIKORN 60 and OTD 356 Mini.
 See also the [introduction video](https://youtu.be/o677NcIUri4).

 ![Bakeneko 65](./image/bakeneko-65.jpg)